Jesus Revolution: Critical response

-The film received mixed reviews from critics, but was positively received by audiences.
-Audiences surveyed by CinemaScore gave the film an average grade of "A+", making Jon Erwin the first director to ever have four films earn the grade (following 2015's Woodlawn, 2018's I Can Only Imagine and 2021's American Underdog).
+The film received mixed reviews from critics.
+Audiences surveyed by CinemaScore gave the film an average grade of "A+", giving director Jon Erwin the most films to earn the grade (following 2015's Woodlawn, 2018's I Can Only Imagine and 2021's American Underdog).
 Those polled by PostTrak gave it a 97% positive score, with 89% saying they would definitely recommend the film.

-Joshua Encinias of MovieMaker attributed its positive reception among audiences to "high production values and a storyline that works even if you don’t care about Christianity."
+Joshua Encinias of MovieMaker attributed its positive reception among audiences to "high production values and a storyline that works even if you don't care about Christianity."
 Rahul Malhotra and Simbiat Ayoola of Collider noted that Christian media is an "underserved audience", that "the production company did its due diligence to create buzz", and "despite mixed critical reviews, Jesus Revolution has proven to be rather popular with its target demographic."
+Michael Foust of Crosswalk gave it 5 out of 5 stars, writing that "although the script carries the film, the cast makes it believable."
+Noting that Jonathan Roumie is best known for his portrayal of Jesus in The Chosen, Foust added, "it doesn't take long to put that in the back of your mind and imagine him as Frisbee."

 Dennis Harvey of Variety gave the film a positive review, saying the film is "polished and persuasive without getting too preachy."
 In another review, James Berardinelli said that "Jesus Revolution takes a fascinating period of American history – the hippie movement and its associated fallout within the Christian community – and transforms it into a bland, TV movie-of-the-week experience."
-Film Threat writer Alan Ng gave the film an 8/10, saying " I associate three things with faith-based films: bad acting, an outrageous, overly positive message, and a shoe-horned sermon.
+Film Threat writer Alan Ng gave the film an 8/10, saying, "I associate three things with faith-based films: bad acting, an outrageous, overly positive message, and a shoe-horned sermon.
 Thankfully, this film avoids all three elements."
 Nell Minow of RogerEbert.com gave the film 2 stars, pointing out that the film skips details like one of its real-life characters' substance abuse and homosexuality, and quoted Jack Kornfield saying "after the ecstasy comes the laundry."
 Kathy Schiffer of the National Catholic Register noted, "If you're old enough to remember the 1960s and '70s, you'll find Lionsgate's upbeat new film Jesus Revolution to be a walk down memory lane...
 As a mainstream Christian film, it focuses on a feel-good faith message, which is more than welcome amid today's culture."